jsummers/bmpsuite/readme.txt

 Your program should definitely support them if it claims to support BMP.

 Files in the "q" directory I consider to be "questionable":
-They may technically violate the documentation in some way, but your program should probably still do its best to support them.
+These may be really unusual, or technically violate the documentation in some way, but your program should probably still support most of them.

-Files in the "q" directory are "bad":
+Files in the "b" directory I consider to be "bad":
-They are clearly invalid.
+These are clearly invalid or unreasonable.
 Make sure your program doesn't crash when reading them.

 The individual BMP files are described in the html/bmpsuite.html file.